GoogleChrome/ip-protection/Masked-Domain-List.md

 yieldbuild.com                                   | YieldBuild                                                     | Not Impacted By Script Blocking
 yieldify.com                                     | Yieldify                                                       | Not Impacted By Script Blocking
 yieldmo.com                                      | Yieldmo                                                        | Not Impacted By Script Blocking
+static-resources.botnot.io                       | Yofi                                                           | Entire Domain Blocked
 yoox.it                                          | Yoox                                                           | Not Impacted By Script Blocking
 yotpo.com                                        | Yotpo                                                          | Not Impacted By Script Blocking
 affasi.com                                       | ZafulAffiliate                                                 | Not Impacted By Script Blocking
 gw-ec.com                                        | ZafulAffiliate                                                 | Not Impacted By Script Blocking
 zaful.com                                        | ZafulAffiliate                                                 | Not Impacted By Script Blocking
 adpushup.com                                     | Zelto                                                          | Not Impacted By Script Blocking
-zendable.com                                     | Zendable                                                       | Not Impacted By Script Blocking
 zdassets.com                                     | Zendesk                                                        | Not Impacted By Script Blocking
 zendesk.com                                      | Zendesk                                                        | Not Impacted By Script Blocking
 zopim.com                                        | Zendesk                                                        | Not Impacted By Script Blocking